TheIconfactory/Tapestry/Documentation/API.md

 }
 ```

 This connector took about an hour to write with no prior knowledge of the API or data formats involved.
-All of the connectors in the current version of the app range in length from about 50 to 200 lines of code (including comments).
+All of the connectors in the current version of the Tapestry app range in length from about 50 to 200 lines of code (including comments).